-Ilford HP5 Plus 400 - The major differences are that HP5 Plus has lower levels of contrast and is cheaper when compared to Tri-X. Lower levels of contrast can be a benefit because contrast can be changed when making a darkroom print or editing digitally.
+Ilford HP5 Plus 400 - The main differences are that HP5 Plus is cheaper and has lower levels of contrast compared to Tri-X. Low amounts of contrast can be an advantage due to the fact contrast can be increased when making a print in the darkroom or through digital post processing.

 Consumer vs Professional Film

-It might be hard to handhold the FS-1 with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-They will take more time than what you could handhold without resulting in motion blur unless you are in full sun.
+It can be challenging to handhold the FS-1 with ISO 100 or slower films (ISO 50, ISO 25, etc).
+The might take longer might take longer than what you are able to handhold without producing motion blur unless you are working in full sun.

 - Digital cameras 14+ stops